MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 One advantage of the *workspace-based separation* model is that separating the data into multiple datasets for each tenant overcomes the [size limits of a single dataset](../../admin/service-premium-what-is.md#large-datasets).
 When the capacity is overloaded, it can evict unused datasets to free memory for active datasets.
 This task isn't possible with a single large dataset.
 Using multiple datasets, it is also possible to separate tenants into multiple Power BI capacities if needed.

+A *service principal* or a *master user* is limited to 1,000 workspaces.
+By creating a new service principal or master user per each tenant, you’re not only getting additional separation between tenants, you’re also making sure that you won’t reach the 1,000 workspaces limitation, when onboarding new tenants.

 Despite these advantages, consider the scale that your multi-tenant app can reach in the future.
-For example, you might reach [limitations](#power-bi-items) around the number of Power BI items you can manage.
 The capacity SKU used introduces a limit on the size of memory that datasets need to fit in.
 When using a *Gen 1* capacity, you also have to consider how many refreshes can run at the same time and the maximum frequency of data refreshes.
-We recommended that you test your app when managing hundreds or thousands of datasets.
+We recommend that you test your app when managing hundreds or thousands of datasets.
 It is also recommended to consider the average and peak volume of usage, as well as any specific tenants with large datasets, or different usage patterns, that are managed differently than other tenants.

 # [RLS](#tab/rls)